Skip to main content

 • Employee Training Educating employees about data security best practices and how to avoid common threats like phishing scams.

 An employer’s failure to implement these and other common-sense security measures can be used as evidence of negligence in a lawsuit.
-As threats become more sophisticated, the legal standard for what constitutes “reasonable care” will likely become even more stringent.
+As data security threats become more sophisticated, the legal standard for what constitutes “reasonable care” will likely become even more stringent.

 Academic

 A sophisticated analysis of the legal precedents surrounding wellness program data breaches requires a deep dive into the complex and often overlapping jurisdictions of various federal and state laws.
-While the ADA, GINA, and common law negligence form the primary triumvirate of legal theories in this area, a comprehensive understanding must also incorporate the Health Insurance Portability and Accountability Act (HIPAA) and the growing body of state-level legislation.
+While the ADA, GINA, and common law negligence form the primary triumvirate of legal theories in this area, a comprehensive understanding must also incorporate the Health Insurance Portability and Accountability Act (HIPAA) and the growing body of state-level data privacy legislation.

 The central legal challenge in this domain is the classification of the wellness program itself.
 Is it a health plan, an employment benefit, or something else entirely?
 The answer to this question determines which legal framework applies and, consequently, the scope of an employer’s liability.